 7 – American heart association

 Fund the Surgeries of Poor Patients by Giving Donation

-Transparent Hands is in first position in our List of Top 8 Charitable Organizations in United States of America.
+Transparent Hands is in the first position in our list of top 8 charity organizations in the USA.
 We are blessed with good health and wealth and it’s our duty to further utilize them for the service of mankind.
 Even a small amount can create a lasting impact on someone’s miserable life.
-Spend your wealth in a noble cause and change the lives of deserving people of Pakistan.
+Spend your wealth on a noble cause and change the lives of deserving people of Pakistan.
 The amount which you’ll contribute towards the surgeries of these poor patients will bring them back to better health and improve their living.